|Roxburghshire||Contents||Towns and Villages||Information related to all of Melrose parish|

 "The principal schools, additional to the parish school, are Weirhill academy, a Free church school, an Episcopalian school, 3 boarding-schools for young ladies, and 6 ordinary schools at Newton, Blainslie, Langshaw, Gattonside, Dernock, and Newstead."

-Some records of the Melrose branch of the Educational Institute of Scotland (a teaching union) are held in the National Archives of Scotland in Edinburgh.
+Some records of the Melrose branch of the Educational Institute of Scotland (a teaching union) are held in the National Records of Scotland in Edinburgh.
 Their NAS reference is GD342 and they consist of minutes covering the years 1847-1940. (source: National Register of Archives).

 For a description of the annual Melrose Festival see Chapter 19 of The Borders Book.